nic0michael/RabbitMQProducerMicroservice/ProjectDocumentation.md

 # RabbitMQ Queue Producer SpringBoot Microservice Documentation

+## This project is an example of a Microservice built from the Indistry Best Practices TDD BDD and Unique Design Pattern

 ## Tech Stack needed to build and run this project
  1. Apache Maven version 3.5.2
  2. Java version 11.0.11 (java-11-openjdk-amd64)